johnbotapp/node-memwatch/README.md

 `node-memwatch`: Leak Detection and Heap Diffing for Node.JS

+Original code was adapted for compilation under new versions of NodeJS
 ============================================================

 `node-memwatch` is here to help you detect and find memory leaks in